Kuber144/CPInsights/README.md

-# CodeSage - AI-Powered Competitive Programming Code Review Assistant
+# CPInsights - AI-Powered Competitive Programming Code Review Assistant

 ## Overview
-CodeSage is an intelligent code analysis platform designed specifically for competitive programmers.
+CPInsights is an intelligent code analysis platform designed specifically for competitive programmers.
 It analyzes submissions from Codeforces and LeetCode, detects algorithmic patterns, provides optimization suggestions, and explains solution approaches with detailed complexity analysis.
 Built by competitive programmers, for competitive programmers.

 ## Key Features